raiday-ai/raiday.ai/README.md

 ## License

-The code in this repository is released under [our terms and conditions](https://raiday.ai/terms-of-service/), making it accessible for a wide range of uses.
+The code in this repository is released under [our terms and conditions of licensing](https://raiday.ai/terms-of-service/), making it accessible for a wide range of uses.

 Thank you for visiting the RAIDAY AI public GitHub repository.
 We're excited to see how you'll leverage these AI-generated tools to create, innovate, and solve the challenges of tomorrow.